ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Session: an ephemeral security association between applications.

-- Cryptographic context: a set of cryptographic parameters, including but not necessarily limited to keys for encryption, authentication, and session resumption, enabling authorized parties to a session to communicate securely.

 - Connection: the shared state of two or more endpoints that persists across messages that are transmitted between these endpoints.
 A connection is a transient participant of a session, and a session generally lasts between connection instances.